-TEXAS STATE WATERS -FEDERAL WATERS
+TEXAS STATE WATERS - FEDERAL WATERS

 Texas recreational and commercial fishermen fishing more than nine (9) nautical miles off the coast of Texas are in federal waters and are subject to rules and regulations that may differ from those in state waters.
-To insure you are in compliance with federal regulations, you should contact the Gulf of Mexico Fishery Management Council at (888) 833-1844 (toll-free).
+To insure you are in compliance with federal regulations, you should contact the Gulf of Mexico Fishery Management Council at (888) 833-1844 (tollfree) or visit their web site at http://gsmfc.org and click on REGULATIONS.

-PADRE ISLAND NATIONAL SEASHORE -SPECIAL REGULATIONS
+PADRE ISLAND NATIONAL SEASHORE - SPECIAL REGULATIONS